johnlaine1/udacity-fend-p6-mobile-portfolio/README.md

 to keep the code DRY.
    * Refactor and simplify to no longer need the determineDx function.
    * Remove determineDx function as it is no longer needed.
+   * Add a function `changeSize()` to hold the code that makes style changes and call this function with requestAnimationFrame to allow the browser to decide when to execute.

 ## Page speed results for index.html
 * Initial